GermyCode/PauseOnEmpty_1.21/README.md

 This is a server side datapack, not client side.

 This datapack "pauses" the server when it detects no more players online.
-It sets the following gamerules when no players are online:
+It changes the following gamerules when no players are online: doDaylightCycle, doWeatherCycle, doTileDrops, doMobSpawning, doMobLoot, doFireTick, randomTickSpeed,

-doDaylightCycle false

-doWeatherCycle false

-doTileDrops false

-doMobSpawning false

-doMobLoot false

-doFireTick false

-randomTickSpeed 0

-It also removes mob ai and gravity and makes the mob silent
+It also removes mob ai and gravity and makes the mob silent.

 Once a player joins again it reverts the gamerules to what they were previously.

 The reason why its not only daylight cycle is so the game actually acts like its paused and nothing happens, instead of just setting the daylight cycle to false so time doesn't just tick by.

 # How it works
 Every tick it checks for players online.